joaduo/smoothtest/README.md

 smoothtest --help
 ```

-Inside Ipython you you have to commands
+Inside Ipython you have commands:
 ```
 %smoothtest
 %test